Why do you enjoy Anne Tyler novels? asked my friend. Nothing ever happens in them.

 How frustrating for them to be so secondary.

-Now, marriage in the 19th century was, of course, very different from contemporary marriage.
+Now, marriage in the nineteenth century was, of course, very different from contemporary marriage.
 Or was it?
 How much about the state of matrimony has changed when considered at a very personal level?
 Interestingly, the ennui theme runs through contemporary literature, too, indicating that it is still a crucial element of many women’s lives, and most importantly for the aspiring novelist, highly readable!

 In the contemporary world, Anne Tyler’s ‘nothing happens’ novels, all based in Baltimore, are oozing with modern ennui.
 Ladder of Years, where Cordelia (Delia) goes out with her family to the beach one day, goes for a walk and just keeps on walking, is a wonderful example.
 The main character does what many women would, in their wildest dreams, like to do.
 Just once.